Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-training.md

     * @param[in/out] array of allocated label buffers ready to be filled
     * @param[in/out] last if the data is finished
     * @param[in] user_data private data for the callback
-    * @retval status for handling error while training, returning non-zero will cause aborting data fetching.
+    * @retval status for handling error while training, returning non-zero will cause to abort data fetching.
     */
     int get_train_data(float **inputs, float **labels, bool *last, void *user_data) {
       /* code that fills data, label and last */